 The ability to watch live preseason games means fantasy football owners can actively scout before their fantasy draft.
 The two new viewing angles provided by Coaches Film make it easier than ever to evaluate players on your cheat sheets.

 Once the seasons starts, you can continue to scout players on your league's waiver wire.
-The Play Search feature allows you to isolate those plays that involve a specific player, making it much easier to evaluate and prioritize your waiver requests each week.
+The Play Search feature allows you to isolate those plays that involve a particular player, making it much easier to evaluate and prioritize your waiver requests each week.

 3. People who work during NFL broadcast times